Chimney Relining DIY: Installing a chimney liner.

 This page covers chimney relining using a stainless steel flexible chimney liner and being hooked up to a fireplace insert as it is one of our most common applications.
 We will go on to cover as many other types of installations including flue only, tee through wall thimble style, pre-fabricated chimney to an insert, and any others we can think of or get questions about.

-If you have any questions about when a chimney reline is needed or what the difference in chimney liners is or what type you should use for your situation, these topics are covered through the links below.
+If you have any questions about when a chimney reline is needed, chimney liner costs, or what the difference in chimney liners is or what type you should use for your situation, these topics are covered through the links below.
+Continue reading and learn how to install a chimney liner.

 When do I need a Chimney Reline?